 Richard Fitzwilliams has been a commentator on royal events at home and abroad for many years and been used by CNN, Sky News, BBC News Channel, ITN, Channel 4, Channel 5, Fox News, Al Jazeera, CTV, CBC, Arise News, Network 10 (Australia), ZDF, RTL, NBC, ABC.
-CBS, ZDF, NTN 24, TV 3, BBC Radio 4, BBC Radio 2, BBC Radio 5 Live, BBC World Service, BBC Wales, BBC Scotland, BBC Ulster, BBC London, TalkRADIO, BBC GNS, LBC, Talk Radio Europe, Siren FM, Radio New Zealand, Newstalk ZB and many others.
+CBS, ZDF, NTN 24, ORT, TV 3, BBC Radio 4, BBC Radio 2, BBC Radio 5 Live, BBC World Service, BBC Wales, BBC Scotland, BBC Ulster, BBC London, TalkRADIO, BBC GNS, LBC, Talk Radio Europe, Siren FM, Radio New Zealand, Newstalk ZB and many others.

 His live commentaries include coverage of the inauguration of King Felipe V1 of Spain in 2014 and his wedding to Letizia Ortiz in 2004, the Queen’s Diamond Jubilee Address to both Houses, Prince Albert’s wedding to Charlene Wittstock in Monaco, Prince Rainier’s Funeral and the announcement of Prince Philip’s retirement (all for CNN), Trooping the Colour and Prince Harry passing out of Sandhurst( both for BBC News Channel) and the Queen’s 90th Birthday walkabout (for CTV).

 He did 90 media interviews on the wedding of the Duke and Duchess of Cambridge, 80 on the birth of Prince George, 60 for the Queen’s Diamond Jubilee, 30 for the 20th Anniversary of Diana, Princess of Wales’s death and 25 for the Duke of Edinburgh’s retirement and 50 for the engagement between Prince Harry and Meghan Markle.
 He also covered the Inquest into the death of the Princess of Wales.

 He has followed the lives of members of the royal family since being Editor of THE INTERNATIONAL WHO’S WHO which included a special section on world royalty and he has done interviews on all major royal news storie.s He comments on the Prince of Wales’s finances after attending the Annual Review at Clarence House.
 He has reviewed the royal year for the BBC News Channel, and the Queen’s Christmas Broadcast for Sky News.